Frank-Friemel/rpi-screensaver-backlight/README.md

 Add a new entry `@screensaver-backlight.pl &` somewhere after the entry of `xscreensaver`

 Reboot your pi afterwards.
 That's it - now the backlight turns on/off together with screensaver's blank screen.
-If you want to apply above steps on your own pi you should be aware to do this on your own risk.
+If you want to apply above steps on your own raspi you should be aware to do this on your own risk.

 ## License
 MIT License